New federal COVID aid delayed after U.S. Senate Republicans insist on immigration debate - NewsBreak

 It has led to a drop-off in the number of monoclonal antibodies the federal government sends to the states.
 And the stalemate over new funding means that by the end of June, the country’s “testing capacity will be at risk of collapsing.”

-The post New federal COVID aid delayed after U.S. Senate Republicans insist on immigration debate appeared first on New Hampshire Bulletin .
+The post New federal COVID aid delayed after U.S. Senate Republicans insist on immigration debate appeared first on Colorado Newsline .